ispikit/ispikit-unity/README.md

 The available API calls include calls to send instructions to the plugin and calls to register callback functions.

-The APIs on Android and iOS are similar but there are a few differences due to Unity's internals:
+The APIs on Android, Mac OSX and iOS are similar but there are a few differences due to Unity's internals:

 * On iOS, callback functions are identified by their method name and the name of the Game Object they are in.
 The object they belong to should not matter.
 On Android, delegates are used.
 * On iOS, callbacks are functions that take one argument, a string.
 In this section, we also document how the strings in callback should be parsed to extract usable information.
 On Android, more arguments can be passed to callbacks, so less parsing is required.

+Note that for now, the Mac OSX version has the same API as the Android version, hence we will only document the Android and iOS versions.

 ### 4.a startInitialization